fenix-hub/godot-engine.file-editor/README.md

 To check all the features included in the current version, please read the [VERSION file](./VERSION.md)

 #### Upcoming features
-To check all the features I'm currently working on, please read the [TODO file](./TODO.md)
+To check all the features I'm currently working on, please read the ["To Do" Column](https://github.com/fenix-hub/godot-engine.text-editor/projects/1#column-6702439)

 #  Disclaimer
 This addon was built for a **personal use** intention.
 It was released as an open source plugin in the hope that it could be useful to the Godot Engine Community.